What does it cost?

 • Three letters of recommendation (identify your recommenders on the application)

-• Proof of completion of a bachelor’s or master’s degree
+• Proof of completion of a bachelor’s degree (and master’s degree, if relevant)

 Application essay